MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 What furthers the negative impact of "one decline policy" is the the tight [**48 hour acceptance window**](https://carleton.ca/co-op/rules-regulations/co-op-participation-agreement/#:~:text=Acceptance%20of%20a%20Co%2Dop%20Work%20Term&text=I%20am%20allowed%20up%20to,will%20count%20as%20a%20decline.).
 Upon receiving an offer, students are only given 2 business days to accept or decline the offer.

-48 hours is not a reasonable amount of time and is **borderline predatory**.

-The 48 hour acceptance window **feels like it's praying on a student's anxiety** that they might not receive a future offer, and essentially coerces students to "just accept this one" instead of risking unemployment.
+This short timeframe is unreasonable and **verges on being predatory**.

+It preys on students' anxieties about potentially not receiving future offers, effectively coercing them into accepting the current offer to avoid the risk of unemployment.

-Arguably, coersing students with the risk of unemployment is in the best interest of the co-op department as it would lead to more student job matches and remove students from the pool of students who still need to be matched.
+This coercion arguably also benefits the co-op department by increasing the number of student job matches and reducing the pool of students still seeking placement.

+Now at face value more job matches sounds like it would also benefit students... _but_

+The reason this is just blatantly shitty for students is because outside of the environment that Carleton has facilitated, these employer normally have to give candidates more sufficient time to make decisions.

-I take issue with this because in the real world, you would be able to easily communicate with recruiters to request additional time or inform them of other pending offers.
-Plenty of my own intership (outside co-op) offers have allowed me much longer than 48 hours.
+In the real world, you would be able to easily communicate with recruiters to request additional time or inform them of other pending offers.
+Plenty of my own internship (outside co-op) offers have allowed me much longer than 48 hours.
 Based on personal experience, 5 business days to a week feels reasonable to me.

-### Why 48 hours?

-The choice to make the acceptance window only 48 hours is a choice to cater to employers.
-It means an employer only ever has to wait 48 hours to know whether a student is going to accept their offer.
+The choice to make the acceptance window only 48 hours is a choice that ultimately caters to employers over advocating to give student candidates sufficient time to make their decision.

-As already mentioned, this is just blatantly shitty for students because outside of the environment that Carleton has facilitated, these employer are already used to giving candidates sufficient time to make reasonable decisions.

-The short acceptance window like the "One Decline Policy", is also designed to encourage students to apply only to positions they are genuinely interested in and willing to commit to.
+Alike to the "One Decline Policy", the short acceptance window is also designed to encourage students to apply only to positions they are genuinely interested in and willing to commit to.
 Reducing the likelihood of students applying indiscriminately, backing out, and wasting employer time and resources.

 There's also an argument that a uniform acceptance window creates a level playing field for all students.
 If some students were allowed more time to decide, it could create an unfair advantage, particularly for those who can afford to wait for multiple offers.
 Students who plan to decline offers are essentially denying the 2nd choice candidate from receiving their offer sooner.